Pay Traffic Ticket in IndianaPage OverviewSUMMARY: How to Pay an Indiana Traffic Ticket

-Again, not all courts offer these programs.
-Plus, sometimes the programs cost more than the actual ticket.
-However, they’re worth asking about if you want to avoid all the hassle of a conviction but don’t want to fight the ticket in court.
+Again, not all courts in Indiana offer these programs.
+Plus, sometimes the programs cost more than the actual traffic ticket fines.
+However, they're worth asking about if you want to avoid all the hassle of a conviction but don't want to fight the ticket in court.

 Another option for drivers who don't want to fight their tickets in court but who'd like to keep the violations off their records is the Driver Safety Program (DSP).

-The DSP won’t block the driving record points you’ll accumulate, but successful completion will keep the court from sending your violation information to the BMV, i.e. the ticket won’t show up on your record.
+An Indiana DSP won't block the driving record points you'll accumulate, but successful completion will keep the court from sending your traffic violation information to the Indiana BMV (i.e., the ticket won't show up on your IN driving record).

-If you have a commercial driver's license (CDL), you can plead guilty and pay your traffic ticket the same as any other driver; however, you must understand that pleading guilty to certain offenses can drastically affect your driving privileges and possibly even your career.
+If you have a commercial driver's license (CDL), you can plead "guilty" and pay your traffic ticket the same as any other driver; however, you must understand that pleading "guilty" to certain offenses can drastically affect your driving privileges and possibly even your career.
 You are required to report any traffic violations, except parking tickets, to you employer within 30 days of being found guilty.

-NOTE: Generally, deferral programs and the Driver Safety Program aren’t available to CDL drivers.
+NOTE: Generally, deferral programs and the Driver Safety Program aren't available to IN CDL drivers.

 Before you decide, visit our Ticket Fines and Penalties section and find out what you're facing.

-Believe you’re not guilty, or have a good case for getting the ticket dismissed?
-Check out our Fighting Your Traffic Ticket section before making a decision on how to respond to your citation.
+Do you believe you're not guilty, or have a good case for getting the ticket dismissed?
+Check out our Fighting Your Traffic Ticket section before making a decision on how to respond to your IN traffic citation.